jacksonmagas/Othello/README.md

     MiniMax - Game tree search of depth 2 using minimax to choose the best move<br/>
     Console - Console based Moves Strategy<br/>
     Human - Human Mouse or Keys based Moves Strategy<br/>
+3. Mouse event handling decoupled from controller, view now sends the controller the logical result of the click instead of exact location
-3. Implemented 2 Controllers and 2 Views as Part3 requirements as part of Reversi main class method and kept Part 2 implementation as part of previous ReversiGUI main class method.
+4. Implemented 2 Controllers and 2 Views as Part3 requirements as part of Reversi main class method and kept Part 2 implementation as part of previous ReversiGUI main class method.
-4. Your Turn and Refresh View events are implemented to enable Player 2 to simulate the moves as per implemented strategies.
+5. Your Turn and Refresh View events are implemented to enable Player 2 to simulate the moves as per implemented strategies.
-5. Manifest file is now using cs3500.reversi.Reversi as main class.
+6. Manifest file is now using cs3500.reversi.Reversi as main class.
-6. Keyboard support is implemented to support below keys using Key Listener, Key Bindings and Key Release event<br/>
+7. Keyboard support is implemented to support below keys using Key Listener, Key Bindings and Key Release event<br/>
    Up, Down, Left and Right Arrow keys will allow user to move selected cell on the game board.<br/>
    P for Pass-Turn, R for Restart and Q for Quit will allow user to make actions on the game board.<br/>
-7. Above Strategies are tested through test class.
+8. Above Strategies are tested through test class.
-8. Created mock for the model that records all method calls and their arguments in a transcript including method calls in copies of the model.
+9. Created mock for the model that records all method calls and their arguments in a transcript including method calls in copies of the model.
 This allows strategies to be tested by seeing which of the legal moves they check.